-tenfold’s latest version, 2019 R2, makes it significantly easier to adopt existing structures because tenfold can simply transfer and integrate them.
-This prevents two or more structures from being set up parallel to one another, which really counteracts the objective of achieving greater transparency with regard to access rights.
+tenfold’s latest version, 2019 R2, makes it significantly easier to adopt existing structures because it can simply transfer and integrate them.
+This prevents the setting up of two or more structures parallel to one another, which really counteracts the objective of achieving greater transparency with regard to access rights.

-In the process of adopting existing structures, tenfold covers and includes the following:
+In the process of adopting existing structures, tenfold can provide the following:

 It recognizes automatically when only one group has a specific access right to a folder (e.g. Read & Execute, Modify, etc.) and suggests that the group be registered as a tenfold group.